Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlInstance.md

 ```

 ### -AuthenticationMetadata
-Sets the Managed Instance's authentication metadata.
-Default value is AzureAD.
+Preferred metadata to use for authentication of synced on-prem users.
+Default is AzureAD.

 ```yaml
 Type: System.String